nutbasednews/nutbasednews.github.io/_pages/faq.md

             Are you related to <a href="https://plantbasednews.org">Plant Based News</a>?
           </h6>
           <span class="d-block text-muted">
             Nope!
-But our name was definitely inspired by theirs.
+But our name was inspired by theirs.
           </span>
       </span>
     </li>